paulwschultz/ruby-web-proxy/README.md

 Usage
 ==============
-To run the proxy, you must specify a port number and run the following command:
+To run the proxy, you must run the following command and specify a port number:

     ruby proxy.rb <portnumber>

 The proxy will start running and will listen for requests on that port.